-In KAKENHI grant applications, enter the status of application and acquisition of the following funds in "The Status of Application and Acquisition of Research Grants" column in the Research Proposal Document:
+In KAKENHI grant applications, enter the following information as well in "The Status of Application and Acquisition of Research Grants" column in the Research Proposal Document.
+Details registered in e-Rad will be linked to the KAKENHI electronic application system; therefore, enter necessary information in e-Rad.

-- OForeign research funds; and - Obomestic and foreign research funding, including competitive research funds, subsidies from private foundations, and funds from companies for contract research and joint research.
+- Foreign research funds. - Domestic and foreign research funding, including competitive research funds, subsidies from private foundations, and funds from companies for contract research and joint research. - Organizations you currently belong to and your current positions, including concurrent positions, participation in a foreign recruitment program, and position of professor emeritus without employment contract.